figgefigge/poe-puppet/readme.md

 myChatbot.chatBot = 'ChatGPT';
 ```

-After creating an instance of the `camelPoe` class, use `camelPoe.init()` to initialize the browser and start a new session.
+After creating an instance of the `PoePuppet` class, use `PoePuppet.init()` to initialize the browser and start a new session.
 If it's your first time using the module a normal browser will open for you to log in to your poe account.
 When you are logged in a cookie is stored in `userDataDir` and you wont have to log in again for a while.
 After logging in, close the browser and the initialization will continue.

-To send a message to the chatbot, use `camelPoe.send(message: string)` wich returns a promise with the response from the chatbot.
+To send a message to the chatbot, use `PoePuppet.send(message: string)` wich returns a promise with the response from the chatbot.

 ```javascript
 const response = await myChatbot.send('Hello, Poe!');
 console.log(response); // Hello, human!
 ```

-To fetch messages in conversation use `camelPoe.getMessages(quantity: number)` wich returns a promise with an array of the latest specified number of messages in the conversation.
+To fetch messages in conversation use `PoePuppet.getMessages(quantity: number)` wich returns a promise with an array of the latest specified number of messages in the conversation.
 If no number is specified only the latest message will return.
 Its possible to specify a large number to get all availible messages.
 The messages can still be fetched after clearing the context as they are still visible on the page.

 ```javascript
 const messages = await myChatbot.getMessages(1); // last two messages
 console.log(messages); // ['Hello, Poe!', 'Hello, human!']
 ```

-To clear the context use `camelPoe.clearContext()` wich returns a promise.
+To clear the context use `PoePuppet.clearContext()` wich returns a promise.

 ```javascript
 await myChatbot.clearContext(); // Will wait until context is cleared